dhirajbaheti/bmi-calc/README.md

 ### Check the endpoints and test them

 After you have built and run your docker, go to http://127.0.0.1:8000/docs to check the swagger interface and test the endpoints.
-For example, you can first run the `POST` endpoint to calculate the bmi, and then one can analyse the statistics of the calculated bmis using `GET` endpoint.
+For example, you can first run the `POST` endpoint to calculate the bmi, and then analyse the statistics of the calculated bmis using `GET` endpoint.

 ## How to build and run this repo in dev environment using uvicorn: